 |Epidemiology of HIV/AIDS|

 |Critical Issues in Globalization, Sustainability, and Social Justice|

 |Forced Migration and Refugee Health|

 Additional Global Health core courses above may be selected to fulfill the elective requirements.

-EPBI 5301 is a graduate-level international internship course designed to support undergraduate students in EPBI 2301 Public Health without Borders.
+EPBI 5301 is a graduate-level international internship course designed to support undergraduate students in EPBI 2301 Public Health Beyond Borders.
 This experience is approved on a case-by-case basis.